stared/jekyll-blog-pre-2022/_drafts/data-science-intro-for-math-phys-background.markdown

 ### R

 R is a tool for statistics turned into a language.
-The standard way of using it is via [RStudio](https://www.rstudio.com/).
+The standard way of using it is via [RStudio](https://www.rstudio.com/) (though, [you can use Jupyter](https://try.jupyter.org/)).
 Be sure to learn basics of [dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/introduction.html) and [ggplot2](http://ggplot2.org/) (I almost always load them by default; especially dplyr, which makes operations on dataframes much easier, faster and more readable).
 Then everything else depends on the problems you are solving.

 If you go the R way, at least: